-The content is primarily meant to be helpful to busy entrpreneurs in the tech community as it pertains to insurance.
+The content is primarily meant to be helpful to busy entrepreneurs in the tech community as it pertains to insurance.
+We post helpful content with a little humor.
+Go ahead and give it a read…

 Funding typically triggers another insurance inflection point in the startup journey: signing a commercial lease.
 A common insurance request from startups is to make sure current insurance coverage will meet the landlord’s requirements in a lease.
 This month’s blog shares common insurance requests by landlords and a few insurance tips.